cezbastos/RD-Project/README.md

 3) Access a few pages under http://localhost:3000, then register yourself as a contact

-4) Access http://localhost:3001 to see your activity recorded - The tcp_server_tasks also display logs in its console
+4) Access http://localhost:3001 to see your activity recorded - The tcp_server_task also display logs in its console